Try These 5 Effective & Fun Activities to Teach Sight Words to Children

 For more on the research behind this article see:

-1. Have your child recreate the word in fun and imaginative ways.
+1. Have your child recreate the sight-word word in a fun and imaginative way.

 For children who know how to form their letters, methods of choice include: